Kate's Blog

 Alcohol seems to be everywhere at this time of year.

-When booze is piled high in shops and flowing freely at Christmas parties, it’s easy to feel as if you’re missing out.
+When alcohol is connected to so much, it’s easy to lose your way or feel as if you’re missing out.

 Yes, it can feel uncomfortable to turn down the offer of an alcoholic drink or have people asking questions.
 But that discomfort is relatively short-lived.
 It’s nothing compared to the weeks of discomfort that you’ll go through if you drink and break a promise to yourself.